You are set! You know you want to buy rabbits. But what now?

 Know The Expected Temperament

 Talk to a few breeders and ask what is “normal” for that breed.
-Some are a little more grouchy or jumpy than others but you don’t want to work with a rabbit from you know where no matter what the breed is.
+Some are a little more grouchy or jumpy than others.
 Even if it is a meat rabbit 12 weeks can seem like an eternity if it is trying to take your arm off every time you try to feed it.

 Every animal/breed was meant to do something.
-There are many aspects that are affected by the genetic makeup of the rabbit.
+There are many aspects that are affected by the genetic makeup of the rabbit including the temperament.
 Both good and bad.

 Purebreds are not important to everyone and that’s ok.
 But for me, I like to know what is normal for a specific breed and what is bad behavior.
 This will also help you know where the animal is coming from and how you can correct the issues.